swina/nuxpresso-docs/src/guide/configuration.md

 /nuxpresso/nuxpresso-strapi $ yarn develop
 ```

-### Update the Public Role permissions
+### Update the Public Role permissions in production

-**In order to work nuxpresso needs you need to grant read permissions to the Public role.**
+**In order to work with a remote Strapi CMS installation nuxpresso needs you need to grant read permissions to the Public role.**

 - Login to the Strapi CMS.
 - Go to **Settings**